instructed-glacier-model/igm-doc/docs/modules/processes/pretraining.md

 # Module `pretraining`

-This module performs a pretraining of the ice flow iflo_emulator on a glacier catalogue to improve the performance of the emaulator when used in glacier forward run.
-The pretraining can be relatively computationally demanding task (a couple of hours).
-This module should be called alone independently of any other igm module.
-Here is an example of parameter file:
+This module performs pretraining of the ice flow `iflo_emulator` on a glacier catalog to enhance its performance during glacier forward runs.
+Pretraining can be a computationally intensive task, taking a few hours to complete.
+This module should be executed independently, without involving any other IGM modules.
+Below is an example of a parameter file:

 ```yaml
 # @package _global_